 There are going to be times when you will ask yourself if it’s worth it.

 Anything that is great requires time and effort.
 Becoming debt free is the same.
 When you are on your journey of 1,000 miles, it’s important to look back and remind yourself of how far you have come.
 All those little sacrifices you make are adding up.
 You are farther along than you realize.
-Make sure you recognize all of the effort you have already put in.
+Make sure you recognize all of the efforts you have already put in.

 No. Matter.
 What.